institut-de-genomique/PelagomonasNitrogenMetabolism/Figure1/README.md

 - Gene expression levels of *Pelagomonas calceolata* RCC100 in Tara samples : https://zenodo.org/records/6983365
 - Abundance of *Pelagomonas calceolata* RCC100 in Tara Oceans samples : Pelagomonas_metaG_relative_abundance.tab  in this directory
 - Metadata of Tara Oceans expedition : Environmental_metadata.tab in this directory
-- Coordinates of Tara Oceans stations : TaraCoord.txt in this direcory
-- Coordinates of Tara Pacific stations : Coordinates_islands_TO-TP.txt
+- Coordinates of Tara Pacific stations : Coordinates_TO-TP.txt

 The following code was executed on R version 4.1.1